At Leeds you have the opportunity to work across different NHS trust which exposes you to a variety of clinical environments.

 Enhancing your career

-Work placements in the private sector will help develop a range of transferrable skills so that you are fully equipped to thrive in a competitive jobs market.
 On completion of our course you will be qualified and ready to work for a range of different employers which will give you a number of options once graduated.
+The course is HCPC approved which enables our graduates to apply for HCPC registration and seek employment as a Hearing Aid Dispenser.

 What you will learn